 - Students will be able to identify ways in which they can reduce water pollution

 - Students will be able to define plastics and their impact on the environment

 - Student Capacity: 30 students per program

 - Cost: $200 (waivers available upon demonstration of need)

 - Teacher chaperones: One chaperone is required for every 10 students (1:10 ratio) at minimum

-- Sewer in Suitcase Demonstration
+- NYC Sewer System Demonstration

-- Filter Build Activity
+- Water Filter Build Activity